 Flowering parameters

-Analysis of data showed in table 1 that effect of plant growth regulators on flowering parameter of gaillardia viz., days taken to first flower bud appearance (DAT), days to flower open from bud stage, days required to first flowering (DAT), days required to 50% flowering (DAT), flowering duration (Days) and flower diameter (mm) was significant.
+Analysis of data showed in Table 1 that effect of plant growth regulators on flowering parameter of gaillardia viz., days taken to first flower bud appearance (DAT), days to flower open from bud stage, days required to first flowering (DAT), days required to 50% flowering (DAT), flowering duration (Days) and flower diameter (mm) was significant.
 The minimum days taken to first flower bud appearance (64.07 days), days to flower open from bud stage (7.06 days), days required for first flowering after transplanting (71.13 days), days required for 50 % flowering (85.66 days) and longest flowering duration (78.90 days) was registered with GA3 100 ppm) Whereas, maximum days taken to first flower bud appearance (72.54 days), number of days required for opening of flower from bud stage (11.86 days), days required for first flowering after transplanting (84.40 days), more number of days required for 50 % flowering after transplanting (101.33 days) and shortest flowering duration (69.30 days) was recorded in treatment T1 (Control).
 Early flower bud appearance with GA3 might be due to that GA3 increased cell division and cell elongation.
 It also accumulates more carbohydrate in plant body which leads to early flower bud appearance.
 Early 50 % flowering with GA3 might be due to early production of florigen, as GA3 is component of florigen which is required for the formation of flowers in the plants.
 Comparable finding was registered by Singh et al. (2023) in African marigold and Salve et al. (2016) in chrysanthemum.
 The maximum flower diameter (66.35 mm) was recorded in treatment T2 (GA3 100 ppm) while, minimum flower diameter (45.29 mm) recorded in treatment T1 (Control).
 The maximum flower diameter significantly increased by GA3 100 ppm might be due to the drawing of photosynthates to flower as a consequence of infestification of sink increase in flower diameter was also reported by Dutta et al. (1993) in chrysanthemum which was due to increase in length of petals and number of petals.
 Similar results were obtained by Patil (2002) in gaillardia and Chauhan et al. (2014) in gerbera.

 Table 1.
 Effect of different plant growth regulators on flowering parameters of gaillardia.